Karmabunny/kbrdb/README.md

 Big emphasis on prefixing keys and object serialization.

 Also because I don't want a hard dependency on either predis or php-redis.
-They both have their problems.
-Or wouldn't it be wonderful if a 3rd option showed up /s.
+They both have their problems. ~~Or wouldn't it be wonderful if a 3rd option showed up /s~~.
+Also supports credis.

 ### Methods